wahasa/Ubuntu/README.md

 * Stop VNC Server

-on Ubuntu, run this command to stop :
+In Ubuntu, run this command to stop :
 ```
 vnc-stop
 ```